High school (grades 9-12) · Macy, NE

 What is the racial and ethnic makeup of Umo N Ho N Nation High School?

-The largest demographic group at Umo N Ho N Nation High School is American Indian / Alaska Native at 97.6%.
-The school serves a student body in MACY, NE.
+The largest demographic group at Umo N Ho N Nation High School is American Indian / Alaska Native at 97.6% of enrollment, in Macy, NE.

 What is the Resource Investment Index for Umo N Ho N Nation High School?

-Umo N Ho N Nation High School has a Resource Investment Index of 36/100 (F) based on 5 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Umo N Ho N Nation High School has a Resource Investment Index of 35/100 (typical reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page